pvcraven/arcade_book/source/labs/lab_01_first_program/chapter_01_first_program.rst

 Lab 1: First Program
 ====================

+1. If you are installing on your own computer, install Python and set up the libraries.
+See :ref:`installing-python`.
+2. If you are installing on your own computer, install PyCharm.
+See :ref:`installing-pycharm`.
+3. If you are installing on your own computer, install Git.
+See :ref:`installing-git`.
+4. If you are installing on your own computer, install SourceTree.
+See :ref:`installing-sourcetree`.
+5. Fork the repository.
+See :ref:`fork-repository`.
+6. Share the repository.
+See :ref:`share-repository`.
+7. Clone the repository :ref:`clone-repository`.
+8. Create and run a test program that prints something
+9. Commit and push
+10. Make the lab yours
+11. Commit and push
+12. Find in BitBucket, copy URL, submit for grading.

+Old
+---

 This lab assumes you've read through :ref:`chapter-setup`.
 For this lab you will turn in a BitBucket URL to the program that you will create after following this tutorial.